LiamSennitt/auditpol/README.md

 ### SubcategorySetting

-To create a subcategory setting as part of an audit policy, a `auditpol.subcategories.Subcategory` and a `auditpol.settings.SettingValue` must be created.
+To create a system subcategory setting as part of an audit policy, a `auditpol.subcategories.Subcategory` and a `auditpol.settings.SettingValue` must be created.

 This can then be used to create a `auditpol.settings.SubcategorySetting`.